-This episode of The Original Torah Pearls is on the Torah portion of Eikev covering Deuteronomy 7:12-11:25.
-Using language, history, context and common sense, Gordon provides insight into Hebrew slang as well as certain words from the portion, including “because,” “disease,” and “hornet.”
+In this episode of The Original Torah Pearls, Eikev (Deuteronomy 7:12-11:25), using language, history, context and common sense, Nehemia Gordon provides insight into Hebrew slang as well as certain words from the portion, including “because,” “disease,” and “hornet.”
 The question of when to say grace leads the trio to discuss the powerful implications of lifelong learning—“little by little.”
 Johnson relates how Jesus’ intimacy with the books of Moses draws him to the Torah.
 The trio answers: What Hebrew word describes both “God” and “desert?”
 Does God set time limits on wickedness?
 What things are abominable?
 What is the danger of arrogance?
 Who hewed?
 And who wrote?
 Gordon discusses the irony that scripture and Jewish tradition consider the blotting out of a name to be a curse.
 And in contrast to the practice of only using the Tetragrammaton, Gordon reads Deuteronomy 10:17 in Hebrew to reveal the alliterative beauty of the verse and the power unleashed when the great, mighty and awesome name is spoken.

 Prophet Pearls - Eikev (Isaiah 49:14-51:3)